szheng3/szheng3/README.md

 - 🔭 Professional full stack developer.
 - 🌱 Expert in ML.
 - 🤔 AI master in Duke.
-- 💬 Working on investment banking for quantitative investment.
+- 💬 Working on top investment banking for quantitative investment.
 - 📫 How to reach me: szheng3@outlook.com.